-RCS requires both parties to be connected to an RCS service profile in order to enable a seamless and enhanced texting experience.
-When the recipient’s connection isn’t perfect, RCS defaults to sending your message as a regular SMS in order to avoid an inordinate delay in delivering your message (there’s no way to tell if and when the recipient’s connection is restored).
+RCS requires both parties to be connected to an RCS service profile to enable a seamless and enhanced texting experience.
+When the recipient’s connection isn’t perfect, RCS defaults to sending your message as a regular SMS to avoid an inordinate delay in delivering your message (there’s no way to tell if and when the recipient’s connection is restored).

 In these situations, instead of failing to deliver your message, RCS falls back to sending your message as an SMS through its server.
 The “Sent as SMS via server” message means that the SMS originated from a server by RCS instead of your phone.
 As a result, you do not have the usual read receipts of “Sent, Delivered, Read” visible to you, as this data does not come back to you.